dan-gibson/gatling-load-tests/README.md

 1. Asynchronous concurrency/IO
 2. Tests as code

-The benefits of asynchronous concurrency/IO are that it is far more effecient than the one thread per user model that is prevalent in other load tools.
+The benefits of asynchronous concurrency/IO are that it is far more efficient than the one thread per user model that is prevalent in other load tools.
 Also, instead of using a GUI and/or XML for test scripts, Gatling uses a fairly easily understandable Scala DSL.
 This allows us to version control our scripts and have them reviewed without having to import them into a tool.
 We also can use the full power of the Scala language if we want to verify response bodies,